DarkZatarra/limehome_s3_challenge/README.md

 ### Parameters

+I was lazy and the parameters can be set inside code at the end of the file.
+Of course I can implement argparse or even better make it a fastapi endpoint returning a json, but that was not in scope, so I stayed lazy with regards to this.

 - **s3_bucket_name:** The name of the S3 bucket to search.
 - **substring:** The substring to search for within text files.
 - **debug:** (Optional) If set to `True`, provides detailed debug output.